soorajarsn/nodeCommet/README.md

 # About
 This project is about web crawling.
 There is website called medium.com, where we have articles on different topics.
-It crawls the content of a website called [medium.com](https://medium.com).
+It crawls the articles of a that website [medium.com](https://medium.com).
 I have used react as frontend and node.js as backend.
 On frontend it has a landing page from where you can select a given topic or you can search for a topic that you may want to read using a search box.
 When you select a topic firstly it shows ten recent articles, and then you can fetch more articles by pressing on a button at the bottom of the